You may wonder how plants from other cultures made the journey to your garden. Robert…

 Indeed that is what happened.

-When the nineteenth century American seedsman Peter Henderson provided advice about the placement of the kitchen garden in his book tips for writing a online dating profile, his landscape drawings in the book indicated the garden ought to be behind the house.
+When the nineteenth century American seedsman Peter Henderson provided advice about the placement of the kitchen garden in his book Gardening for Pleasure, his landscape drawings in the book indicated the garden ought to be behind the house.

 The Rochester, NY seedsman James Vick offered a similar recommendation in his catalog.